sleeplessinc/ds/README.md

 ## API

-	load(path)		// load JSON data from file into memory save(path)		// save JSON data to a file save()			// save JSON data to same file as last time clear()			// clear the in-memory data store
+	load(path)		// load JSON data from file into memory
+					// if path not provided, path provided to constructor is used save(path)		// save JSON data to a specific file save()			// save JSON data to same file as last time clear()			// clear the in-memory data store

 ## License